tyfolino/ida-precip/notes.md

 - Find theta-e fronts in wet vs dry ensembles
 - First part of paper will be overview, showing fields that we later look at in our ESA, hodographs etc.
 - Data will include radar, height maps, surface analyses, cyclone phase space, track map
+- Make hodographs just NW and SW
+- Pick one wet day and dry day and compare theta-e